gitHu6-newb/FoldingAtAltitude/README.md

 ```
 That is different from the passkey.
 It's the password you put in FAHControl in step (15)

-24. Wait 40 seconds.
+24. Wait 40 seconds (this gives FAH time to save the changes we made, and we're about to edit the same file so opening it before 30 seconds will present problems).
 Manually configure the GPU slot for FAH by adding some info at the end of the config file to make it look like <br>
 [fig 12](https://raw.githubusercontent.com/gitHu6-newb/FoldingAtAltitude/azmedia/fig_config.gif)
 ```
 sudo nano /etc/fahclient/config.xml